timoderbeste/comp_sci496-conversation-project/Project/README.txt.txt

 	Can you please tell me your grade and major?
 Thanks.
 	I'm a junior student and in computer science major.
 	Ok, store ur info: major: ComputerScience, grade: Junior-Student, anything else I can help?
+	I like doing math.
+	Okay, stored your preference.
+Anything else I can help?
+	I like computer program.
+	Okay, stored your preference.
+Anything else I can help?
+	I dislike splicing electrical.
+	Okay, stored your preference.
+Anything else I can help?
 	No.
 	Alright, see you.